jgraettinger/blog/README.md

 See what just happened?
-Before we had many code paths - one for each flavor of input - that *each* figured out how to incrementally update a RoomState 🤮.
+Before we had many code paths - one for each flavor of input - that *each* figured out how to incrementally update a RoomState - *ugh!*
 Now we have trivial functions that map their input *into* a RoomState.
 Plus one reducer function that smashes those RoomStates together, which frankly sounds kind of hard 🤔.